Personal relationships of Michael Jackson: Divorce

 The divorce proved difficult for Jackson, who spent several weeks lamenting his loss.
 Presley was the first person with whom he had connected on such a high level.
 She had supported him as he faced allegations and became dependent on pain medication.
-It was also the first time that the pop singer had a sexual chemistry with another person.
+It was also the first time that Jackson had had sexual chemistry with another person.
 Presley was able to make him open up and express himself through their physically intimate moments together.
 At the time, Jackson was afraid there would never be another woman who made him feel the way his ex-wife had.
 He eventually realized he had to move on; he had a world tour to prepare for and new music to work on.
 Jackson also knew that Presley would never make him a father, which he longed to be.

 Aftermath

 Presley was seen with Jackson in various cities during the HIStory World Tour in 1997; notably at various functions in South Africa and in London, holding hands backstage and around the city.
 In February 1998, they were photographed in an intimate moment together outside a Beverly Hills restaurant on Presley's birthday.
 In a 2010 interview on Oprah, Presley said that they spent four years after the divorce getting back together and breaking up, until she felt she "had to push him away".

 She described the parallels between the lives of Jackson and her father Elvis, and said Jackson constantly asked her about the details of Elvis' death because he felt that he was "going to end up the same way".
 She had described such a conversation in a blog post the day after Jackson died, wherein she shared her feelings about his death.
 According to Presley, the last "coherently good conversation" she had with Jackson was in 2005.
 She said Jackson told her she had been right about certain people around him, whom she called "vampires".
 She replied that she was indifferent when he asked if she still loved him.
 But Presley also said his death made her realize he loved her.
-She acknowledged his efforts in the relationship, saying, "He honestly tried so hard and went through so much with me", but "I didn’t appreciate it then, and I wish I did."
+She acknowledged his efforts in the relationship, saying, "He honestly tried so hard and went through so much with me", but "I didn't appreciate it then, and I wish I did."
 At the end of the conversation, he reportedly told her "he felt that someone was going to try to kill him to get a hold of his catalog and his estate" and named some names she did not want to say in the interview.